AmitsegallNM/NewSite/stops/sm_medicine_therapist-t.md

 title: Therapists Room - The Therapist chair
 page_rank: 5
 stop_id: 5
-audio_file: /INSIDE THE THERAPISTS ROOM - THERAPISTS Compressed.mp3
+audio_file: INSIDE THE THERAPISTS ROOM - THERAPISTS Compressed.mp3
 hero_images:
  - path: Medicine-Therapist.jpg
    alt_text: Visitors listening to therapy conversations in the Medicine Galleries at the Science Museum.
 Image © The Board of Trustees of the Science Museum, London